Jade-ChenGong/SWSN/README.md

 The code is related to our paper published on IEEE Geoscience and Remote Sensing Letters, vol. 22, pp. 1-5, 2025, Art no. 4004505.
 (DOI: https://doi.org/10.1109/LGRS.2025.3534251).

-You can download the code package and add all the subfolder into the MATLAB patch, then run 'demo_main.m'.
+You can download the code package and add all the subfolder into the MATLAB path, then run 'demo_main.m'.

 If you are going to use this code, please cite our paper, thanks.
 If you have questions, feel free to drop us an email.